Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 # Introduction

 Swaps are the most common interaction with the Uniswap protocol.
 The examples below are implementations of the two styles of single swapping available on v3.
-The examples below are not production ready code, and are implemented in a simplistic manner for the purpose of learning.
+Note the examples below are not production ready code, and are implemented in a simplistic manner for the purpose of learning.

 # Setting up your contract